tyharg/formanew-platform-do/README.md

 ![alt text](docs/images/starter_kit_integrations.png)

-**SeaNotes** is a SaaS Starter Kit — a simple, production-ready notes app built with modern tools and fully integrated with DigitalOcean services.
+**FormaNew** is a SaaS Starter Kit — a simple, production-ready notes app built with modern tools and fully integrated with DigitalOcean services.

 This repository gives you everything you need to build and launch a real SaaS app on DigitalOcean App Platform.
 It’s designed to help you get started fast — whether you’re developing locally or deploying to the cloud.
-SeaNotes includes a complete implementation of a notes app to show how common SaaS features like auth, billing, and storage come together using DO’s infrastructure.
+FormaNew includes a complete implementation of a notes app to show how common SaaS features like auth, billing, and storage come together using DO’s infrastructure.

-SeaNotes comes pre-integrated with:
+FormaNew comes pre-integrated with:
 - **Stripe** for subscription billing and payments
 - **Resend** for transactional emails
 - **DigitalOcean Spaces** for file storage
 - **PostgreSQL** for database
 - **One-click deployment** to DigitalOcean App Platform

-You can use SeaNotes in two ways:
+You can use FormaNew in two ways:
 1. As a **starter kit** to build your own SaaS application by replacing the notes functionality with your business logic
 2. As a **reference app** by pointing your LLMs (like ChatGPT or Claude) to this codebase to understand how to implement similar features in your own projects